intuit/isl/docs/types/dates.md

 title: Dates & Times
 parent: Data Types
 nav_order: 2
+description: "ISL date and time processing utilities.
+Parse, format, and manipulate dates with ISO 8601 and Unix timestamps in UTC timezone."
+excerpt: "ISL date and time processing utilities.
+Parse, format, and manipulate dates with ISO 8601 and Unix timestamps in UTC timezone."
 ---

 **Note:** All dates in ISL assume UTC as the only timezone.